openxc/rearview-camera/README.md

 * Every item displayed on the screen is created as a bitmap in this view.
 * The camera feed is converted to a bitmap throug the use of an ImageProc.c native jni file that grabs the camera, prepares it with base, etc.

-* A png image containing the red, yellow, and green straight overlay lines is located in res/drawable.
+A png image containing the red, yellow, and green straight overlay lines is located in res/drawable.
 CameraPreview accesses this file and converts it to a bitmap.
 This bitmap is drawn to the canvas after the video feed, thus overlaying it on top of the video feed.

 * A png image of an ibook icon is also located in res/drawable and accessed by CameraPreview to be converted to a bitmap.
-This is also drawn to the canvas after the video feed, thus overlaying it.
+This is also drawn to the after the video feed, thus overlaying it.

 * To the right of the ibook icon is a warning message that reads "Please Check Surroundings for Safety".
 This is drawn with the canvas.drawText method.
 In order to make this text visible regardless of what is behind it in the video feed, an outline is drawn with black, slightly larger font around the text.

-* The last bitmap that is drawn to the canvas is one that contains the dynamic lines.
+The last bitmap that is drawn to the canvas is one that contains the dynamic lines.
 As previously discussed, the dynamic lines bend and change opacity based on the angle of the steering wheel.
-The angle of the steering wheel is accessed through the VehicleMonitoringService (see #4..
+The angle of the steering wheel is accessed through the VehicleMonitoringService.

 * In order to make the app function on all screen sizes, CameraPreview contains several methods that relate the screen size to the size of the bitmaps drawn.
 Each bitmap drawn is manipulated through the use of a